-- 1. The Permittee shall submit quarterly reports in a Division-approved electronic format which are due to the Division on or before the 28th day of the month following the quarter and must contain the following: - Monitoring results from the leak detection sumps identified in Part I.D.2 and I.D.7 reported on Nevada Division of Environmental Protection (NDEP) Form 0590 or equivalent; - b.
-Flow monitoring results identified in Part I.D.4, reported on NDEP Form 0590 or equivalent; - c.
-Analytical results of the Profile I and Uranium for the solutions identified in Parts I.D.3, I.D.4, I.D.5, I.D.6, I.D.7 and I.D.9, reported on NDEP Form 0190 or equivalent; - d.
+- B. Reporting Requirements - 1.
+The Permittee shall submit quarterly reports in a Division-approved electronic format which are due to the Division on or before the 28th day of the month following the quarter and must contain the following: - a.
+Monitoring results from the leak detection sumps identified in Part I.D.2 and I.D.7 reported on Nevada Division of Environmental Protection (NDEP) Form 0590 or equivalent; - b.
+Water collar and elevation for Piezometer identified in Part I.D.4, reported on NDEP Form 0590 or equivalent; - c.
+Analytical results of the Profile I and Uranium for the solutions identified in Parts I.D.3, I.D.4, I.D.6, I.D.7, and I.D.9, and I.D.10, reported on NDEP Form 0190 or equivalent; - d.
 Water and collar elevations for site monitoring wells identified in Part I.D.6; - e.
 Analytical results of the MWMP-Profile I and Uranium, and NMSP testing for the materials identified in Part I.D.5, reported on NDEP Form 0190 and NDEP Form 0620 as appropriate, or equivalent; - f.
-Analytical results for the pit lakes identified in Part I.D.10, reported on NDEP Form 0290 and NDEP Form 0190 or equivalent as applicable; - g.
-Other monitoring results for the pit lakes identified in Part I.D.10; - h.
-A record of releases, and the remedial actions taken in accordance with the approved Emergency Response Plan on NDEP Form 0490 or equivalent;

-- i.
-For any kinetic test initiated, continued, or terminated with Division approval during the quarter, provide a brief report of the test status and an evaluation of the results to date, which shall include all analytical data generated from the date testing was initiated through the reporting quarter. - j.
-Analytical results for the Waste Rock Dumps identified in Part I.D.9, reported on NDEP Form 0290 and NDEP Form 0190 or equivalent, as applicable; - k.
-Other monitoring results for the Waste Rock Dumps identified in Part I.D.9; and - 1.
-A summary of all monitoring locations which had uranium greater than or equal to 0.03 mg/L with the planned nest step of sampling per Footnote (4).
+Analytical results for the pit lakes identified in Part I.D.13, reported on NDEP Form 0290 and NDEP Form 0190 or equivalent as applicable; - g.
+Other monitoring results for the pit lakes identified in Part I.D.13; - h.
+Analytical results for the Waste Rock Dumps and Ore Stockpiles identified in Parts I.D.9 and I.D.12, reported on NDEP Form 0290 and NDEP Form 0190 or equivalent, as applicable; - i.
+Other monitoring results for the Waste Rock Dumps and Ore Stockpiles identified in Part I.D.9, I.D.10, and I.D.12; - j.
+A record of PCS volumes shipped offsite identified in Part I.D.11; - k.
+A record of releases, and the remedial actions taken in accordance with the approved Emergency Response Plan on NDEP Form 0490 or equivalent; - 1.
+For any kinetic test initiated, continued, or terminated with Division approval during the quarter, provide a brief report of the test status and an evaluation of the results to date, which shall include all analytical data generated from the date testing was initiated through the reporting quarter; and - m.
+A summary of all monitoring locations which had uranium greater than or equal to 0.03 mg/L with the planned next step of sampling per Footnote (4).